mehdi-fathi/eloquent-filter/README.md

 ## Configuring

-You can generate config file to config Eloquent Filter.
+You can generate a config file to configure Eloquent Filter.
 Has amazing features for your project.

 ### Publish Config